RFFPFSDev/Clean-Architecture-dotnet/README.md

 ## Layer: Infrastructure

 This layer implements the Repository abstractions/Interfaces defined in the Application layer.

+The infrastructure layer handles the communication with the outer world.
 Examples: Email providers, External API integrations, Database, Message queues and etc.

 It depends on Application and Domain, but they don’t depend on it.
 This keeps your core logic clean and testable.